KyleKinsella/Random-Test-Data-Generation/README.md

 3. In order for you to be able to run my software, you are going to need to install some dependencies, here are the dependencies you will need to install, __org.eclipse.jdt.core__, __org.eclipse.ui__, __org.eclipse.core.runtime__, __org.eclipse.ui.workbench.texteditor__, __org.eclipse.jface.text__, __org.junit_ and the final dependencie you will be is, __junit.jupiter-api__.

-4. You are going to also need to install some extentions, here are the extentions you will need to install, org.eclipse.ui.commands, org.eclipse.ui.handlers and finally, org.eclipse.ui.menus
+4. You are going to also need to install some extentions, here are the extentions you will need to install, __org.eclipse.ui.commands__, __org.eclipse.ui.handlers__ and finally, __org.eclipse.ui.menus__

-5. Finally the last step, this step involbves you to install my jar file, this very important because the jar file is needed to run my software on another machine.
+5. Finally the last step, this step involves you to install my jar file, this very important because the jar file is needed to run my software on another machine.
-6. test